starrlingo/aws-sns-to-slack-hook/README.md

   2. add a Incoming WebHooks service integration
   3. get the webhook url

-## Create Lambda Function with js code
+## Create Lambda Function with sns-slack.js code
 ## AWS SNS Topic Subscription for AWS Lambda
 * Select topic you want and subscirpt to it
 * select AWS Lambda as Protocl and select Lambda function